-Regardless of the result of your genetic testing, discussing your results with a clinician and/or a genetic counselor is recommended so that you may get the most out of your genetic testing and any questions you may have regarding the impact of your results on your medical management may be addressed.
+Regardless of the result of your genetic testing, discussing your results with a clinician and/or a genetic counselor is recommended.
+This will ensure that you get the most out of your genetic testing and provide answers to any questions you may have regarding the impact of your results on your medical management.

 It is important to remember that we share our genes and genetic variations with our family members, so any variant(s) identified through your genetic testing may also have been inherited by a family member and may impact their health care.

 What if I receive a result of a variant of uncertain significance?

 Variants of uncertain significance are only reported on diagnostic genetic testing and will not be reported on GeneCompass.